Unit testing: Limitations and disadvantages

 Testing will not catch every error in the program, because it cannot evaluate every execution path in any but the most trivial programs.
 This problem is a superset of the halting problem, which is undecidable.
 The same is true for unit testing.
 Additionally, unit testing by definition only tests the functionality of the units themselves.
 Therefore, it will not catch integration errors or broader system-level errors (such as functions performed across multiple units, or non-functional test areas such as performance).
 Unit testing should be done in conjunction with other software testing activities, as they can only show the presence or absence of particular errors; they cannot prove a complete absence of errors.
 To guarantee correct behavior for every execution path and every possible input, and ensure the absence of errors, other techniques are required, namely the application of formal methods to prove that a software component has no unexpected behavior.

 An elaborate hierarchy of unit tests does not equal integration testing.
 Integration with peripheral units should be included in integration tests, but not in unit tests.
 Integration testing typically still relies heavily on humans testing manually; high-level or global-scope testing can be difficult to automate, such that manual testing often appears faster and cheaper.

 Software testing is a combinatorial problem.
 For example, every Boolean decision statement requires at least two tests: one with an outcome of "true" and one with an outcome of "false".
 As a result, for every line of code written, programmers often need 3 to 5 lines of test code.
 This obviously takes time and its investment may not be worth the effort.
 There are problems that cannot easily be tested at all - for example those that are nondeterministic or involve multiple threads.
 In addition, code for a unit test is as likely to be buggy as the code it is testing.
 Fred Brooks in The Mythical Man-Month quotes: "Never go to sea with two chronometers; take one or three."
-Meaning, if two chronometers contradict, how do you know which one is correct?
+(If two chronometers contradict, one cannot know which is correct.)